Links on Android Authority may earn us a commission. Learn more.

 The best 144Hz monitors you can buy right now

-Upgrading your gaming rig to keep up with the competition is harder than it’s ever been.
+Upgrading your gaming rig to keep up with the competition is more challenging than it’s ever been.
 There are more manufacturers, better specs, and higher prices than ever.
 One of our favorite places to start is with a crisp, responsive new monitor.
-We’re not talking about a 120Hz display or anything like that, instead, these are our picks for the best 144Hz monitors available right now.
+We’re not talking about a 120Hz display or anything like that; instead, these are our picks for the best 144Hz monitors available right now.

 The best 144Hz monitors:

 Editor’s note: We’ll be sure to keep this list of the best 144Hz monitors updated as we find new options.

 Samsung is well-known for its brilliant displays, so it follows that the Odyssey G5 packs a serious punch.
 This curved gaming monitor cracks our list of the best 144Hz options for its cutting-edge design as well as its 27-inch size.
 You can take full advantage of the extra real estate while you’re in-game, or you can always multitask with ease.